 MANUFACTURED IN AMERICA

 - Honda's total U.S. capital investment reached $15.3 billion in 2013.

 - Honda has produced 20 million vehicles in America over 32 years of U.S. manufacturing.

 - Honda has maintained a local auto production rate of 75 percent or higher for the past 15 years.

 - Honda has exported more than one million automobiles from the U.S. since 1987.

-- Honda Aircraft Company has invested more than $100 million into its production facility in Greensboro, N.C. for HondaJet, a new advanced light jet.
+- Honda Aircraft Company has invested $124 million into its production facility in Greensboro, N.C. for HondaJet, a new advanced light jet.
 This facility is part of the 83-acre campus Honda Aircraft Company world headquarters.

-- Honda Aero, Inc. invested more than $38 million into its aircraft engine production facility in Burlington, N.C. to supply the engines for HondaJet.
+- Honda Aero, Inc. has invested $40 million into its aircraft engine production facility in Burlington, N.C. to supply the engines for HondaJet.